KZeillmann/blog/src/pages/posts/how-does-an-sql-database-work.md

   import Layout from '../../layouts/BlogPost.astro' import Cool from '../../components/Author.astro' import '../../styles/blog.css'
 title: How Does an SQL Database Work?
+(Part 1)
 description: An exploration of the PostgreSQL source code
-publishDate: 2022 June 1
+publishDate: 2022 July 17
-draft: true
+draft: false
 ---

 _Much of this material is a distillation of the [PostgreSQL documentation](https://www.postgresql.org/docs/14/overview.html), which you should check out._